About Us

 The following key principles help NWT CIMP achieve its outcomes:

-- Focus on monitoring cumulative impacts that are relevant to decisions about land and water use in the NWT.
+- Focus on monitoring cumulative impacts that are relevant to land and water decisions.

 - Cumulative impact monitoring includes measuring both human disturbance and natural changes.

-- Support effects and stressor-based cumulative impact monitoring approaches to generate the information that decision-makers require.
+- Support effects-based and stressor-based approaches to generate needed information for decision-makers.

-- Support the use of common data collection and analysis protocols.
+- Support the use of common and standardized data collection and analysis protocols.

 - Strong partnership approach to ensure success.
 Indigenous governments and organizations are involved in all aspects of the program.

-- Science and Indigenous Knowledge are equally valuable sources of monitoring information and data.
+- Science and Traditional Knowledge are equally important sources of monitoring data.

-- Support community-based monitoring and capacity building when they help to support its primary objective to monitor cumulative impacts and/or environmental trends.
+- Support community-based monitoring and capacity building when they support monitoring cumulative impacts.